Home >> Vaginal Yeast Infection (Vaginitis)

 2. Yeast Infection Cures - Permanent

 The quick symptom relief is useful in getting quick relief of the itching and burning.
-However you need to perform the permanent cure to insure that you are free from yeast infections for life.
+However you need to perform the permanent cure to ensure that you are free from yeast infections for life.

 Treating Yeast Infections - Quick Relief

 The quick relief medicine is usually an anti-fungal cream or suppository.
 The treatment time will vary from one to seven days.
-It will ususally kill the yeast that is present in the vagina but it cannot kill the Candida present throughout your body.

 The Candida will be waiting for just the right moment to create another vaginal yeast infection.
 It may also start wreaking havoc on the rest of your body.

 Using a yeast infection medicine for quick relief is the pharmaceutical equivalent of using the yeast infection home remedies listed above.
-They are both able to quickly get rid of the vaginal itching, burning and irritation.
-However you need to choose a permanent treatment to rid yourself of the Candida overgrowth altogether.
+They are both able to quickly get rid of vaginal itching, burning and irritation.

 Yeast Infection Cures - Permanent